-Since women are now graduating from colleges and universities in record numbers and holding key positions in industry, medicine, government and virtually all areas of the workforce, one might assume that girls today grow up having confidence in their ability to fulfill their aspirations.
-But along with their newfound opportunities and freedom of choice, girls continue to face particular pressures on their self-esteem.
+One might assume that girls today grow up with confidence in their abilities to fulfill their aspirations.
+But girls continue to face particular pressures on their self-esteem.

 When—and why—does girls' self-esteem decline?